levoxtrip/TKB/docs/topics/TouchDesigner/TOPS/ChangeValuesLockedTOP.md

 # Change values for locked visuals

-If you want to change values of locked TOP with for example a slider, you can when the value changes unlock the TOP and then lock it after you assigned the value.
+If you want to change values of locked TOP with for example a slider, you can, when the value changes, unlock the TOP and then lock it after you assigned the value.

 [DownloadFile](./files/changeValuesLockedVisuals.tox)